jeremytammik/IfcSpaceZoneBoundaries/README.md

 - The resulting model is processed to obtain and export the data described above to an output CSV file Z.
 - Z is available from Forge.

+## To Do

+- Implement creation of new RVT from scratch and linking in IFC file
+- Implement log file
+- Convert to DA4R

 ## Author

 Jeremy Tammik,